 Knowing how to use fans in summer to send a rush of air downward, cooling your skin and making it feel up to eight degrees cooler than it is, lowers the chill factor.

 Knowing how to use fans to circulate the hot air in winter is equally important because you will be able to increase your body’s heat index or how warm you feel, while creating less actual heat and keeping the heating bills down.

 Forward or reverse?!

 The direction your ceiling fan should spin in the summer and in the winter depends on the type of fan you have and at which angle the fan blades have been set by the manufacturer (or you, if you have altered them).
 Even so, this is not difficult.
 In fact, once you know a simple trick and way to test how your ceiling fan is designed, ceiling fan direction will cease being a mystery.

 First, look to see if there is a switch marked “Forward” and “Reverse.”
 If so, and you are sure the blades are angled properly, you want the fan to spin Forward during the summer and Reverse in the winter.

 Are you all mixed up now?
 Not to worry.
-Here’s a super easy way to remember which way to set a ceiling fan for the season:
+Here’s a super easy way to remember which way to set a ceiling fan for the season.

-Ceiling fans are good at following orders.
-Give them good instructions—the right ceiling fan direction, the right speed, turn it on when you’re in the room, and adjust the thermostat accordingly, turn it off when you leave—and you could save 15% to 40% on your summer air conditioning costs and reduce next winter’s heating bills, too.
+Be diligent to make sure your ceiling fan is working for you, and you could save 15% to 40% on your summer air conditioning costs and reduce next winter’s heating bills, too.